Token Reward Metrics

 Steps

-2. Display effective satellite no. (SNR>32)
+2. Display effective satellite number (SNR>32) / total satellite number

-More Reward Metrics to Be Implemented
+Reward Metrics

 The following table provides an overview of our reward metrics since 2022.